READ: Testimony Of Alexander Vindman, The White House's Ukraine Specialist

 House investigators have released the testimony of Lt.
 Col. Alexander Vindman, a top specialist on Ukraine on the National Security Council.

-Vindman is an Army foreign area officer and is believed to have listened in to the July 25 call on which President Trump asked his Ukrainian counterpart for the "favor" that would have involved investigations that could help Trump in the 2020 election.
+Vindman is an Army foreign area officer and is believed to have listened in to the July 25 call in which President Trump asked his Ukrainian counterpart for the "favor" that would have involved investigations that could help Trump in the 2020 election.

 That makes Vindman a key witness in House Democrats' impeachment inquiry.